Skip to article

 Cottage food law does not apply to pet food.
 Pet-food regulation sits in a different track entirely, and most cottage food laws explicitly exclude pet treats.
 Check your state separately if you are baking dog treats.

-Confirming legality is the first step, not the last.
+Knowing the rules is the map, not the business.
 Most home sellers who stall out after starting stall out for operational reasons — lost orders in Instagram DMs, a pricing model that does not cover their actual costs, a channel mix that does not scale past 10 to 15 orders a week.
 Those are solvable, and they are what the rest of the pillar content here is about.

 If you are further along and considering whether the home-food business is worth doing at all compared to a gig-delivery side hustle, the answer depends heavily on what you already own (a kitchen versus a car), what the pay math looks like on your current platform, and whether you want customers or routes.
 We have specific pieces on is DoorDash worth it, is Instacart worth it, and is Uber Eats worth it that compare each platform against a home food business in honest numbers.